European-Unified-ID/EUID-docs/api/v1/endpoints/post-identity-buckets.md

 # POST /identity/buckets

 Monitor rotated salt buckets.
-This endpoint is intended for use by [Advertisers/Data Providers](../guides/advertiser-dataprovider-guide.md).
+This endpoint is intended for use by [Advertisers and Data Providers](../guides/advertiser-dataprovider-guide.md).

 ## Request Format